 - A. Locations, events, and circumstances in which FSU exercises substantial control over: - 1.
 The respondent; and - 2.
-The context in which the sexual harassment occurs; - B. Buildings owned or controlled by recognized student organizations; or - C. On FSU Campuses
+The context in which the sexual harassment occurs; or - B. Buildings owned or controlled by recognized student organizations. - C. On FSU Campuses

-Within FSU's educational programs and activities, this policy applies to the conduct of the following individuals:
+Within FSU's educational programs and activities, this policy applies to the following individuals:

-- A. University employees, including faculty, full-time staff and part-time staff
+- A. University employees, including faculty, full-time staff and part-time staff.

 - B. Students

 - C. Vendors

 - D. Third-party contractors

 - E. Visitors/guests